dashingsoft/pyarmor/docs/questions.rst

 know nothing about shell command, use `pyarmor-webui`_ instead.

-When command `pyarmor` complains of argument error, unknown option etc. Please use option ``-h`` to list all the available options, and fix command line syntax error by these hints.
+When command `pyarmor` complains of argument error, unknown option etc. Please use option ``-h`` to list all the available options, and fix command syntax error by these hints.
 For example::

     pyarmor obfuscate -h